aptos-labs/aptos-core/README.md

 1. Clone the repo
 2. run `yarn install` from the root directory
 3. `yarn start` or `yarn dev` in the sub-directory of your choice
+4. Get VSCode and download the `eslint` extension
+5. Access `settings.json` in VSCode and enable fix eslint on save

 ### Apps and Packages